bkhan98/eng_110devops/day2/app_automation_ with_reverse_proxy.md

 14. Insert the following text, `npm start &`.
     > *runs the npm in the background.*

-15. To save and exit `nano` mode, hold `ctrl` and press `x`, then press `y` and `enter`.
+1. To save and exit `nano` mode, hold `ctrl` and press `x`, then press `y` and `enter`.
     > *This exits the editing mode and saves the file too.*

-16. Now type `sudo chmod +x provisioning.sh` into the terminal.
+2. Now type `sudo chmod +x provisioning.sh` into the terminal.
-    > *This allows our .sh bash file to be executable.
+    > *This allows our .sh bash file to be executable.*

-17. To be able to run the script upon the `vagrant up` command we need to edit "Vagrantfile" (which is without any extentions) to notify it to run our local script within the vitrtual machine
+3. To be able to run the script upon the `vagrant up` command we need to edit "Vagrantfile" (which is without any extentions) to notify it to run our local script within the vitrtual machine
-    > *The next step will make `vagrant up` command execute our "provisioning.sh" inside the virtual machine*
+    > *The next step will make `vagrant up` command execute our "provisioning.sh" insid the vertual machine*
-18. Open Vagrantfile for editing using the command, `nano Vagrantfile`.

-19. Thus, we add the following script into "Vagrantfile":
+4. Thus, we add the following script into "Vagrantfile":

         Vagrant.configure("2") do |config|
+            # create a VM named buntu
             config.vm.box = "ubuntu/xenial64"
+            # create a private network with provided ip address
             config.vm.network "private_network", ip: "192.168.10.10"
+            # execute the provisioning.sh file at boot after typing `vagrant up`
             config.trigger.after :up do |trigger|
                 config.vm.provisioning "shell", path: "provisioning.sh"
             end
         end

-20. To save and exit `nano` mode, hold `ctrl` and press `x`, then press `y` and `enter`.
+5. To save and exit `nano` mode, hold `ctrl` and press `x`, then press `y` and `enter`.
     > *This exits the editing mode and saves the file too.*

 * The command below is only needed when automation is adopted, for manual installation of nginx this step is not to be included in the "provisioning.sh file: